 From the Ground Up XXVIII 2017

 You may download more information about the exhibition by clicking here.
 You may view the entire prospectus by clicking here.
-The submission form can be found by clicking here.
 Information about return shipping is located at this link, just click here.
-Finally, find what you need to know about the museum's regulations are found by clicking here.
+Finally, find what you need to know about the museum's regulations by clicking here.

 From the Ground Up XXVII was held in conjunction with the City of Las Cruces Museum of Art, opening on August 7th from 5-7 pm, during the Friday Ramble, and running through October 24th.
 The juror was studio artist, teacher and Fulbright recipient Marcia Selsor.
 An artist reception and awards presentation was held on Friday, September 11th from 5-7 pm.

 Best of Show was awarded to Merry ArtToones for "Sitting Pretty", pictured below.

 Other award winners were Honorable Mention-Vicky Hansen, "Zostera".
 3rd place-Eric Brown, "Anger".
 2nd place-Suzanne Kane, "Bloom".
 1st place-Rhett Moak, "Things Not Burned in the Gold Pan Fire".
 Purchase Awards-Kristin and Colin Pool, "Creature Pot", Jan Archey, "Covered Ovalness", Mari Blacker, "Botanical Tetragono".
 People's Choice-Laura Mandaback, "Lonely Bear".
 Aaron Gara Award-Linda Reeder-Sanchez, "Trophy for Nature".

 This is first place winner Rhett Moak's piece, "Things Not Burned in the Gold Pan Fire"

 Workshop Well Attended